Perfect season: Men

+The 1962–63 McMaster Marlins (16–0–0) of Hamilton, Ontario, were the first team to have their name etched on the University Cup and did so by winning all their games in the regular season and post season.
+The Marlins concluded the regular season atop the West Division of the Quebec-Ontario Athletics Association with 12 wins, no losses and no ties.
+In the two-game total-goal final to determine the QOAA champion, McMaster outscored Laval University 5–3 and 7–4.
+At the University Cup, McMaster edged St. Francis-Xavier 4–3 and the University of British Columbia 3–2.

-The 1972–73 University of Toronto Varsity Blues (22–0–0) are the only men's hockey team in U Sports to win a national championship with no losses and no ties in the regular season and post season.
+The 1972–73 Toronto Varsity Blues (23–0–0) were the second men's hockey team in U Sports to win a national championship with no losses and no ties in the regular season and post season.
 The Varsity Blues won all 17 regular season games to place first in the Ontario University Athletics Association's East Division.
-In sudden death OUAA playoff action, the U of T defeated the University of Waterloo 13–2 and the University of Western Ontario 8–1.
-The University of Toronto downed the University of Alberta 5–2 and 5–3 in the University Cup semi final at Edmonton and shaded St. Mary's University 3–2 in the University Cup final at Toronto.
+In sudden-death OUAA playoff action, the U of T defeated the University of Waterloo 13–2 and the University of Western Ontario 8–1.
+The University of Toronto downed the University of Alberta 5–2 and 5–3 in the University Cup semifinal at Edmonton and shaded Saint Mary's University 3–2 in the University Cup final at Toronto.

+The 2023–24 University of New Brunswick Reds (38–0–0) from Fredericton, New Brunswick swept the Atlantic University Sport (AUS) best-of-five semifinal series against Saint Mary's University and the AUS best-of-three championship final series against Université de Moncton after posting 30 victories in the AUS regular season.
+At the U Sports Championship, UNB blanked Brock University 4–0 in the quarter final, Toronto Metropolitan University 7–0 in the semifinal and Université du Québec à Trois-Rivières 4–0 in the championship final.